greenerservices/greenerservices.github.io/app/principles/actions/10c-monitor-service-usage.md

 * * *

-###  (ii) Measure per transaction
+###  (ii) Measure impacts per transaction
-Define key metrics for reporting like energy usage and carbon emissions.
-Measuring on a per transaction basis for workloads will support data-driven decision-making.
+Measuring on a per transaction basis means quantifying the impacts of individual API calls, orders, or other transactions processed.

 #### Environmental benefit:
-Turning off environments when not in use saves on energy consumption.
+Insight on a per transaction basis will support data-driven decision-making on reducing environmental impacts.

 {{ govukDetails({
   summaryText: "Read more",